ESSS/pytest-regressions/doc/overview.rst

 Optionally you can configure your own *data directory* paths by overriding the fixtures provided by `pytest-datadir <https://github.com/gabrielcnr/pytest-datadir>`__.

-The trick is to use the standard fixture override mechanism provided by pytest, to change the `original_datadir` and `datadir` to return other paths customized to your test suite.
+The trick is to use the standard fixture override mechanism provided by pytest, to change the `original_datadir` and `lazy_datadir` to return other paths customized to your test suite.

 For example, you can hard-code the paths like this: